Welcome to Grant Watch, a monthly look at some of the most exciting grant funding opportunities available to UK innovators.

 Project size: total eligible project costs must be at least £30,000 for a feasibility study and £50,000 for an engineering study

 The IEFT competition is providing up to £40 million in grant funding for feasibility and engineering studies that can accelerate an ‘investment decision’ on energy efficiency and deep decarbonisation solutions.
-In other words, the competition is looking to fund studies that help the government decide which technologies to finance further.
+In other words, the competition is looking to fund studies which help the government decide which technologies to finance further.

 To lead a project or work alone you must be the end beneficiary of the study, and operate a site in England, Wales or Northern Ireland which is registered as a manufacturing site or data centre (with the corresponding SIC Code).